alinhi75/alinhi75.github.io/_projects/NetEngProject.md

   teaser: "/images/net.jpg"

 ---
-***This is a full-stack project that I developed for my Internet Engineering Course.***
+***Internet Engineering Project***

- - A simple website for a company where employees can subscribe to the weekly newsletter.
+ - This is a full-stack project that I developed for my Internet Engineering Course.
+A simple website for a company where employees can subscribe to the weekly newsletter.
 Employees that Subscribed can also be viewed and searched for customized newsletter.

 ![](/images/net.jpg)